-Pump Name Manufacturer/ Model Number Pump Location Flow Capacity GPM) RPM Horsepower (HP) Type of Pump
+Pump Name Manufacturer/ Model Number Pump Location Flow Capacity GPM) RPM Horsepower (HP) DDAT

 Include relevant operating procedures for normal operation of your Distribution System Pumps.

 - Adjusting controls - Ensuring the necessary flow is maintained to meet the system demand. - Verifying the pressure is sufficient to attain at least 30 psi in the distribution system but not over pressuring.